 Don’t let work take over your life – back off your expectations of what is achievable in a day

 Work demands can be endless.
-Getting through an inbox insurmountable most days.
+Getting through an inbox can be insurmountable most days.
 But what if you could write a list of all the things “to do” each day and then just circle the top most important three.
 If you get the top three done, no matter if they are big or small, then that is your daily achievement for work.
 Overachievers, take a big deep breath here because three things will feel like nothing on a list of the 20 to do items you pile on yourself each day.
 My top tip – Sometimes a handwritten to-do list rather than an electronic one can enhance the process.
 You get to satisfyingly tick off each “done” item with a pen in a visceral rewarding way to build a sense of satisfaction.
 This also allows you to use your physical body to say to your mind yep it’s done – yay me!

 Kiss or make intimate contact every day

 Kissing hello, good-bye and good – night is really important.
 It’s also an easy one to let slip.
 Physical contact creates opportunities for bonding moments which strengthen your relationship.
-Also, a kiss goodbye can they ground you in the here and now every morning as you head out to face the world.
+Also, a kiss goodbye can ground you in the here and now every morning as you head out to face the world.
 Perhaps your work demands you are hypermobile, sometimes you are not even in the same state or country as your loved one.
 Consider setting up a daily ritual where you text good morning or good night, or work out how you get to touch base with each other regularly, no matter what part of the world you are in.
 This requires negotiation as you may both have different needs for the amount of contact you require.
 Take a risk, be honest with your partner and get a ritual sorted or experiment with a few different ones until you find something that fits especially for you two.

 Learn to say no – privilege your relationship over work